chriszmx/chriszmx/README.md

 ---

-Sure, I'd be happy to help.
-Here's a revised version of your testimonials section.
-I've shortened the testimonials while maintaining their essence and added some markdown for better readability:

----

 📣 **Testimonials**

 > "_Chris is a remarkable individual with a passion for coding that is truly inspiring.
 His dedication, work ethic, and love for building new things make him an invaluable asset.
 I wholeheartedly recommend Chris for any coding or technology-related role._" - **Steve Song**, Software Engineer